marknelsonengineer/empire/LOGGING.md

   - Must support log levels (`TRACE` through `FATAL`)
   - Must be able to identify what module generated the log
   - Should be extensible (log to file, console, deity session, et. al.)
-  - Must be fast & efficient:
+  - Should be fast & efficient:
     - If the log is used/available, it should be inlined
     - If the log is not used/available, it should be excluded from the compilation
   - Must be modern
-    - Use [C++20's new formatting library]
+    - Should use [C++20's new formatting library]
     - It should adopt the new [C++23 print functionality] when it's available
     - It should be in its own namespace
     - It should use `const` wherever possible
     - That said, for performance reasons, some things are:
       - Going to be fixed at compile time
       - Not going to adhere to a strict Object-Oriented discipline
-    - Logs should use UTF-8 and be Unicode-friendly
+    - Logs should be Unicode-friendly and use UTF-8
       - However, logs will not be multilingual (no lookup tables)
   - Must be thread-safe
     - Let's steal from the Linux Kernel's logger and...